The Artistic Nature of Death Valley Photographs

 Following the road south from Zabriskie Point will take you to the high mountain overlook called Dante’s Peak.
 This is a great place to view and photograph a huge section of Death Valley from high up, including Badwater Basin in your composition.

-The main attraction in the north end of the Park are the Mesquite Sand Dunes.
+The main attraction in the north end of the Park is the Mesquite Sand Dunes.
 Early morning is the time to photograph them, which requires a pre-dawn hike out in the dark.
 It’s probably a mile or so out to where the dunes are large and clean.
 If you’re lucky enough to have the wind blowing the sand, be sure to take good tight goggles with you to protect your eyes.

 The Park is also famous for The Racetrack, where large blocks of rock have moved over time and left trails in the Playa.
 If you go, be sure to rent a Jeep with heavy tires as the rock road will cut normal passenger tires ruining your day.
 Also, if it’s wet from a freak rain, please stay off the playa so it doesn’t get permanent footprints that ruin it for those that follow.

 The view of the valley from high above at Auguereberry Point is one of the most rewarding photographs I have had the pleasure of taking.
 It’s a slow, rough, washboard rock road to get there.
 Sunrises are amazing, so leave well before dark and check it out.

 One last location not to be left out is Eureka Dunes.
 I admit I was only there once and the conditions were amazing with storm clouds draining over the mountain.
 I have no idea how often that happens, but it’s worth keeping an eye on the weather for a trip there.

 Well, there you have it.
 A location you wouldn’t normally think of to visit that has many dramatic photographic possibilities.
 It's just one more for your list.